Nepal Literature Festival: 2014

-The fourth edition of festival was held from 19–22 September in the premises of the Nepal Academy at Kamaladi, Kathmandu.
+The fourth edition of festival was held from 19 to 22 September in the premises of the Nepal Academy at Kamaladi, Kathmandu.
 The festival was sponsored by Ncell, a telecommunication company.
 The festival had participated by international writers: Shashi Tharoor, Farah Ghuznavi, Tishani Doshi, Carlo Pizzati, Basharat Peer, and Hartosh Singh Bal.

 2016

 The fifth edition of festival was held from 29 January-1 February 2016 in premises of Nepal Tourism Board, Pardi, Pokhara.
 The festival was inaugurated by retired British Gurkha officer.
 The festival had writers like Barkha Dutt, Ira Trivedi, Shobhaa De, Farah Ghuznavi, Ned Beauman, Vinod Mehta including Poet Uday Prakash.